anisbet/pipe/Readme.md

 ```
   -x - Usage message, then exits.
   -y - Specify precision of floating computed variables (see -v).
   -0 - Input from named file.
+(See also -M).
   -X - Grep values in specified columns, start output, or start searches for -Y values.
   -Y - Grep values in specified columns once greps with -X succeeds.
   -d - De-duplicate selected columns.